 Summary provided by the secretariat of the International Carbon Action Partnership (ICAP), a multilateral forum working on carbon markets.
 For more information, visit ICAP’s website.
 Copyright © ICAP and reproduced with permission.

-Compliance with the NZ ETS is mandatory for entities of covered sectors that fall within the inclusion threshold.
+Compliance with the NZ ETS is mandatory for entities of covered sectors that fall within the various specific inclusion thresholds.

 For most sectors the NZ ETS has year-on-year allocations and surrender obligations.